freight-trust/omnibus/AS2/README.md

 | Encryption Algorithm               | The encryption algorithm to use for an outbound AS2 message\.                                                                                                                                                                                                  |

-The available options are:
-RC2 40
-RC2 64
-RC2 128
-DES
-TripleDES
-AES 128
-AES 192
-AES 256

 Encryption Certificate	The certificate to use for encrypting an outbound AS2 message.
 Receive Encrypted Message	Select this option to receive an encrypted inbound AS2 message.

- If you select this option and the incoming AS2 message is not encrypted, then an Insufficient message security error is encountered and shared with the sender if MDN is requested by the sender.
+If you select this option and the incoming AS2 message is not encrypted, then an Insufficient message security error is encountered and shared with the sender if
+MDN is requested by the sender.

 Decryption Keystore and Key Aliases	The keystore aliases the key aliases in the keystore to use for decrypting an inbound AS2 message.

 Request MDN	Whether you want the recipient to return an MDN to the sender.
-You can select one of the following options:

 None: The recipient of the AS2 message does not return an MDN to the sender.